 Also, if you find a breeder that always has available litters and plenty of them for that matter, you are most likely dealing with a puppy mill.

-This is the worst possible choice you can make and if you buy a puppy from a puppy mill, you will definitely end up with a pup that is in bad health shape, and who knows how many health issues to appear as it gets older.
+This is the worst possible choice you can make and if you buy a puppy from a puppy mill, you will end up with a pup that is in bad health shape, and who knows how many health issues to appear as it gets older.

 On the other hand, reputable breeders have higher prices, but with them, you are positive that the puppy you buy is completely healthy, with great genes, and has the exact personality type the breeder tells you it has.

-Also, for that price, the breeder also helps you in picking a puppy that matches both your lifestyle and personality and gives you extremely important advice about how to take care of your dog and how and what to feed him with.
+Also, for that price, the breeder helps you in picking a puppy that matches both your lifestyle and personality and gives you extremely important advice about how to take care of your dog and how and what to feed him with.